ianneub/kibana-sinatra/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Contributors

+Thanks for all the help to our [awesome contributors](https://github.com/ianneub/kibana-sinatra/graphs/contributors)!